 David Mulholland, CEC National Director in a Baptist Newsletter – (01/09/2011)

 The various church groups that provide the volunteers who promote their religious beliefs to children in state schools, certainly seem to be of the impression that it is all about furthering the kingdom of God!
-Here’s a quote from the website of the Te Awamutu Bible Chapel.
+Here’s a quote from the website of the Te Awamutu Bible Chapel (since removed).
 The same page provides a link to the CEC website.
 This quote isn’t a mistake on their part, it’s just that (unlike most other church groups) they’ve been honest enough to publish what they’re really trying to achieve.
 Let’s see how long it takes them to change the page.
 Every time I expose something like this, it mysteriously disappears a short time later!
+It turns out that the “Taking God’s Love To Children In Schools” banner was actually taken from an earlier version of the CEC website.

 Vision – To see “Today’s Children” growing up with an understanding of the Bible that will ultimately lead them to a personal faith in Jesus.